On the Interplay between Self-Driving Cars and Public Transportation: Case Study: Berlin, Germany

 \section{Case Study: Berlin, Germany}

 Our case study bases on a real-world setting for the city center of Berlin, Germany.
-We derive the road network (\cref{fig:berlin road}) from OpenStreetMap data \citep{HaklayWeber2008} and infer the public transport network, consisting of U-Bahn, S-Bahn, tram, and bus lines (\cref{fig:berlin public transit}), together with its schedules from GTFS data \citep{BerlinOpenData}.
+We derive the road network from OpenStreetMap data \cite{HaklayWeber2008} and infer the public transport network, consisting of U-Bahn, S-Bahn, tram, and bus lines, together with its schedules from GTFS data \cite{BerlinOpenData}.

-We use demand data from an existing case study \citep{HorniAxhausen2016,Ziemke2017}.
-Since the authors considered a representative ten percent sample of the population, we scale the rate of each demand by a factor of 10 such that our dataset consists of \SI{129560}{} travel requests, which equals a total demand rate of \SI{18.0} customers per second for a two-hour time horizon.
-The average distance between origin and destination of a trip is \SI{4.9}{\kilo\meter}.
+We use demand data from an existing case study \cite{HorniAxhausen2016,Ziemke2017}.
+Since the authors considered a representative ten percent sample of the population, we scale the rate of each demand by a factor of 10 so that our dataset consists of \SI{129560}{} travel requests and a total demand rate of \SI{18} customers per second for a two-hour time horizon.
+The average length of a trip is \SI{4.9}{\kilo\meter}.

-We compute the \gls{abk:amod} service travel time $\timeRoad{i}$ for demand $\demand{i}$ as the sum of the net road time\footnote{As we use a distance-based cost, the shortest path $f_{i,j}^\ast$ is identical for all \gls{abk:amod} operators and therefore $f_i^\ast$ is well-defined.} $\sum_{\arc{}\in\projectionPathFlow{\flow[star]{i}}}\timeArc{}(\arc{})$ and an average waiting time of $\SI{3}{\minute}$, according to today's waiting time for ride-hailing companies \citep{Mosendz2014}.
-To account for congestion effects, we increase each arc's nominal travel time, given by the length over the free-flow velocity, by 56\%, corresponding to the evening peak congestion level of a workday in Berlin \citep{TomTom}.
+We compute the \gls{abk:amod} service travel time $\timeRoad{i}$ for demand $\demand{i}$ as the sum of the net road time\footnote{As we use a distance-based cost, the shortest path $f_{i,j}^\ast$ is identical for all \gls{abk:amod} operators and therefore $f_i^\ast$ is well-defined.} $\sum_{\arc{}\in\projectionPathFlow{\flow[star]{i}}}\timeArc{}(\arc{})$ and an average waiting time of $\SI{3}{\minute}$, according to today's waiting time for ride-hailing companies \cite{Mosendz2014}.
+To account for congestion effects, we increase each arc's nominal travel time, given by the length over the free-flow velocity, by 56\%, corresponding to the evening peak congestion level of a workday in Berlin \cite{TomTom}.
 We consider an average walking velocity of \SI{1.4}{\meter\per\second}.
 We compute public transport travel times based on the public transport schedules and consider a waiting time at a station of half the average time interval between two trips (\SI{5}{\minute} for U-Bahn and S-Bahn, \SI{7}{\minute} for trams, and \SI{10}{\minute} for buses) and \SI{60}{\second} walking-to-station and station-to-walking time for the U-Bahn and S-Bahn.